ArminJo/ATtinySerialOut/README.md

 38400 or 115200 baud for 1 Mhz or 230400 baud for 8 MHz Attiny clock
 ### Perfect for debugging purposes
 ### Code size only 76 Bytes@38400/230400Bd or 196 Bytes@115200Bd (including first call)
+### Uses PB1 / Pin6 on ATtiny85 as output.
+To change the output pin, just modify line 24 in TinySerialOut.h.
+You will find the file in the Arduino IDE under "Sketch/Show Sketch Folder" (or Ctrl+K) and then in the TinySerialOut/src directory.
+Or set it as Symbol like "-DTX_PIN PB2".

 ## Download
  The actual version can be downloaded directly from GitHub [here] (https://github.com/ArminJo/ATtinySerialOut/blob/master/TinySerialOut.zip?raw=true)